mihaigalos/mkdocs-breadcrumbs-plugin/README.md

 ```

 > [!IMPORTANT]
-> This plugin will recursively scan folders for the first markdown document.
 > If a subpath contains no markdown, it will not contain a hyperlink in the generated breadcrumb.
 A tooltip will be displayed upon hover.